SkillsFundingAgency/das-technical-guidance/collections/_development_standards/platform-integration.md

 ### Managed Identities (MI)

 Using a managed identity allows an application to authenticate to any service that supports Azure AD authentication without having credentials.
-This simplifies configuration which in turn reduces the number of app settings that need to be referenced in code and increases the reliability of the deployment process across multiple environments.
-In addition by offloading authentication to Azure AD instead of relying on manually created secrets the security of the service's data will be enhanced.
+This has several key benefits:
+* Improved security - credentials don't exist so are not accessible to anyone
+* Applications won't experience expired secrets resulting in:
+  * Improved development/testing experience
+  * No management overhead on redeploying applications in order to renew secrets
+  * No risk of downtime due to expiring secrets

-* Secretless configuration
+* Simplified configuration to reference for applications

+Examples where Managed Identity Azure AD authentication should be used:
-* Acquiring a bearer token for an API behind Azure AD authentication
+* Acquiring a bearer token for an internal API behind Azure AD authentication
 * Connecting to a SQL database
+* Connecting to a Service Bus namepsace

-The ```Microsoft.Azure.Services.AppAuthentication``` library manages authentication automatically
+The [Microsoft.Azure.Services.AppAuthentication](https://www.nuget.org/packages/Microsoft.Azure.Services.AppAuthentication) library manages authentication automatically

-#### Example - Authenticating with another app service, eg internal API
+#### Example - Acquiring a bearer token for an internal API behind Azure AD authentication:

 ```csharp
 public class ApiClient